 how to draw a Jet

 Now use your eraser to remove the parts of the wheels that are visible through the mounting.
 You also need to remove the parts of the mounting that went inside the fuselage.

-While it is okay to leave your jet engine as it is, adding more details to it will make the drawing more impressive.
+While it is okay to leave your jet illustration as it is, adding more details to it will make the drawing way more impressive.

-We will add a few clouds around the jet for our image to indicate that it is airborne.
-We will enclose our drawing in a frame that will represent the sky, as shown below.
+Add a few clouds around the jet to indicate that your image is airborne.
+Additionally, enclose your drawing in a frame to represent the sky.

+how to draw a Jet